 excerpt from "Ten ways to tell if your cat

-is a Space Alien" is now appearing on 700 RTA busses and trains as part
+is a Space Alien" appeared on 700 busses and trains as part

 Ten Ways to Tell If Your Cat is a Space Alien